muhammadshahidwandar/FeetPressure_WithIMU/README.md

 | carr_soln | carrier phase range solution status (0=no carrier phase, 1=float, 2=fix) |

 # How to user
-Download the repository and unrar the Dataset.rar using following command in linux or winrar software in windows
+Download the repository and extract the SmartPant_Dataset.rar file using the following command in Linux or with WinRAR software in Windows.

 ```
 sudo apt-get install unrar
-unrar x filename.rar /path/to/directory
+unrar x SmartPant_Dataset.rar /path/to/directory
 ```

 ## 5. License